 This model doesn’t ship with a separate controller.
 Instead, it borrows from Google’s Cardboard design to implement a magnetic button.
 That means your overall experience relies on Cardboard-compatible apps — including 360-degree videos on YouTube — available on the App Store.
 Your phone needs a magnetometer to support this feature along with a gyroscope and accelerometer for full mobile VR support.

 This headset features a 105-degree field-of-view and the ability to adjust each lens in four directions.
-It supports phones between 4.5 and 6.5 inches, ranging from the iPhone 6 models to the iPhone 11 Pro Max.
-It includes two stickers you can apply to the lid’s outer surface: Cat eyes and a winged skull.
+It supports phones between 4.5 and 6.5 inches, ranging from the iPhone 6 models to the iPhone X. The headset is available in a variety of colors, and some even come with a couple of free decal stickers you can apply.

 Bnext’s headset offers a comfortable foam face brace that makes it one of the easiest headsets for kids or adults to wear and adjust as needed.
 It supports screen resolutions from HD to 4k, including 3D.
 The headset also lets you quickly adjust focal distance and object distance to help find the right setting that lets you enjoy videos without getting nauseous or confused.
 It’s known as one of the better iPhone headsets for all types of VR experiences, including 360-degree turns and 180-degree turns for exploration and gaming.